 12. Perfumes

 Finding a fragrance at a thrift store might seem like catching lightning in a bottle—until you realize it’s more like capturing a storm.
-Fragrances change over time and what was once a sweet aroma might now be a pungent reminder to stick to the fresh stuff.
+Fragrances change over time, and what once had a sweet aroma might now be a pungent reminder to stick to the fresh stuff.

 13. Vacuum Cleaners